PedrO-cleiton/criando-uma-aventura/README.md

-peguei do alura, copiei do professor do site.
+peguei do alura, copiei do professor guilherme silveira.